6 tips to make sure your child’s IEP is implemented properly

 1. Check in with the teacher.

-parent-teacher conference is a good time to take the pulse of your child’s progress.
+is a good time to take the pulse of your child’s progress.
 But you can also check in regularly to make sure your child’s IEP is being followed.
 Share any concerns based on what you’re seeing at home.
-If your child spends most of his time in the general education classroom, his teacher will know if he’s being pulled out of class to work with special educators as promised in his IEP.
+When kids spend most of their time in the general education classroom, the teacher knows how often they’re pulled out of class to work with special educators as promised in the IEP.

 2. Contact the team leader if the IEP isn’t being honored.